Crystal monoids \& crystal bases: rewriting systems and biautomatic structures for plactic monoids of types $A_{n}$, $B_{n}$, $C_{n}$, $D_{n}$, and $G_2$: Biautomaticity lemmata

 All other cases listed as `not highest weight' in \fullref{Table}{tbl:g2:leftmultcases} are ruled out in the same way, by considering either $\rho_1$ or $\rho_2$.

-There are thirteen remaining cases in \fullref{Table}{tbl:g2:leftmultcases}, but we reassure the reader that many of these quickly only result in one or two rewriting steps, and in the others the rewriting behaves in a straightforward way.
-Let us consider each of these cases in turn.
+There are fourteen remaining cases in \fullref{Table}{tbl:g2:leftmultcases}, but we reassure the reader that many of these quickly only result in one or two rewriting steps, and in the others the rewriting behaves in a straightforward way.
+Let us consider each of these cases in turn. \begin{itemize}

-\textit{Case 1}. $\beta^{(1)} = 1$.
+\item\textit{Case 1}. $\beta^{(1)} = 1$.
 Then $\beta^{(1)} \preceq x$ and so no rewriting occurs: the word $c_xc_{\beta^{(1)}}\cdots c_{\beta^{(m)}}$ is in normal form.